glamstack/google-cloud-sdk/README.md

 ## Logging Configuration

 By default, we use the `single` channel for all logs that is configured in your application's `config/logging.php` file.
-This sends all Google Workspace log messages to the `storage/logs/laravel.log` file.
+This sends all Google Cloud log messages to the `storage/logs/laravel.log` file.

 If you would like to see Google Cloud logs in a separate log file that is easier to triage without unrelated log messages, you can create a custom log channel.
 For example, we recommend using the value of `glamstack-google-cloud`, however you can choose any name you would like.